Frequently Asked Questions

 What are the workshops?

 Throughout the two-week convergence we will be hosting a variety of workshops that are open to the public.
 These will be taught by various members of the London arts community.
-Past workshops include stage makeup techniques, music editing and digital composition, and contact improv.
+Past examples from LDN Convergence and Indy Convergence include stage makeup techniques, ink techniques, music editing and digital composition, coloured pencils, contact improv, and stage combat.